Belgium at the FIFA World Cup: 1982 FIFA World Cup

 In the first game of the 1982 World Cup, held at Camp Nou, Belgium celebrated one of their most famous victories: a 1–0 win over the defending champions, Argentina, with a goal by Erwin Vandenbergh.
-After reaching to the second group stage, Belgium lost 3–0 to Polish after a hat-trick from Zbigniew Boniek.
+After reaching to the second group stage, Belgium lost 3–0 to Poland after a hat-trick from Zbigniew Boniek.
 Their last match against the Soviet Union ended in a 1–0 loss.